 In this paper, we introduce two algorithms for fitting varying coefficient models with adaptive polynomial splines.
 The first algorithm selects knots globally using a recursive method, assuming the same set of knots for all the predictors, whereas the second algorithm allows each predictor to have its own set of knots and also uses a recursive method for individualized knots selection.

 Coefficients modeled by polynomial splines with a finite number of non-regularly positioned knots are more flexible as well as more interpretable than the standard ones with equidistant knot placements.
-Simulation studies show that both one-step and two-step algorithms outperform the commonly used kernel method in terms of mean squared errors, while the two-step algorithm achieves the best performance.
-A fast dynamic programming algorithm is introduced, with a computation complexity no more than $O(n^2)$ and can be of order $O(n)$ if the knots are chosen from $\frac{m}{\surd{n}}\ (m=1,\ldots,\floor{\surd{n}}-1)$ quantiles of the conditional variable $u$.
+Simulation studies show that both global and predictor-specific algorithms outperform the commonly used kernel method, as well as equidistant spline fitting method, in terms of mean squared errors, while the predictor-specific algorithm achieves the best performance.
+A fast dynamic programming algorithm is introduced, with a computation complexity no more than $O(n^2)$ and can be of order $O(n)$ if the knots are chosen from $\frac{m}{\sqrt{n}}\ (m=1,\ldots,\floor{\sqrt{n}}-1)$ quantiles of the conditional variable $u$.

-In this paper, we assume that the variable $u$ is univariate.
-The proposed two-step approach can be easily generalized to the case when each coefficient $\beta_j(u)$ has its own univariate conditioner variable $u$.
+Throughout the paper we assume that the conditioner variable $u$ is univariate.
+The proposed predictor-specific spline approach can be easily generalized to the case when each coefficient $\beta_j(u)$ has its own univariate conditioner variable $u$.
 However, it is still a challenging problem to generalize the proposed method to multi-dimensional conditioners and to model correlated errors.